Roland A. Steiner: Early life and education

+Career

-During the latter half of the 19th century and into the early part of the 20th century, Roland collected a massive quantity of prehistoric artifacts from areas throughout Georgia; including Mound C at the Etowah Mound site near Cartersville, Georgia and sites in Burke, Columbia, Floyd, Hancock, and several other counties.
-He became a member of the Georgia Historical Society on July 7, 1886, the American Association for the Advancement of Science in 1899 and the American Folklore Society in the same year.
+During the latter half of the 19th century and into the early part of the 20th century, Roland collected a massive quantity of prehistoric artifacts from areas throughout Georgia; including Mound C at the Etowah Mound site near Cartersville, Georgia, and sites in Burke, Columbia, Floyd, Hancock, and several other counties.
+He became a member of the Georgia Historical Society on July 7, 1886, the American Association for the Advancement of Science in 1899, and the American Folklore Society in the same year.
 Roland was a founding member of the American Anthropological Association.

 In his lifetime, Roland collected more than 100,000 Native American relics from Georgia and South Carolina.
 Throughout the 1890s and early part of the 1910s, Steiner sent approximately 78,000 artifacts including copper axes, copper headdresses, conch shell cups and gorgets, pearl beads, pottery vessels, pottery statuettes, and other artifacts made of polished and chipped stone to the Smithsonian Museum of Natural History in Washington, D.C.
 His private collection at the Smithsonian is the largest private collection in the museum.
 Steiner also has collection of artifacts located at the American Museum of Natural History in New York, New York, the Field Museum in Chicago, Illinois, and the Peabody Museum in Massachusetts.